Palats/mapshot/README.md

 ```
 where `savename` is the name of the save you want to render.
 It will not modify the file - specifically, despite mod usage, it will not impact achievements for example.
 This will run Factorio to generate the mapshot - let it run, it will shut it down when finished.
 As with the regular mod, the output will be somewhere in the `script-output` directory.

 If your Factorio data dir or binary location are not detected automatically, you can specify them with `--factorio_datadir` and `--factorio_binary`.
+You can also override the rendering parameters - see CLI help for the specific flag names.

 ## Generation parameters